There are growing concerns that the UK is headed straight towards another housing market crash.

-There have been signs that the UK is set for another recession, with soaring living costs hitting households hard.
+The Bank of England has predicted the UK is headed for a recession in 2022, with soaring living costs hitting households hard.

 The last time the UK entered a prolonged recession in 2008, house prices crashed, leaving many homeowners in negative equity.